 One of the most fun threads to use is glow-in-the-dark thread – it’s really versatile and can add a nice surprise element to your needlework.
 I thought I’d answer the five most common questions that I get about using these threads so that you can go with the glow!

-1. Will it lose its glow if it’s washed?
+1. Does Glow In The Dark Thread lose its glow if it’s washed?

 This question came from a knitter who is using glow-in-the-dark Blending Filament as a carry-along fiber in knitting some socks.
 Washing does not affect the glow at all…light affects the glow (you “charge” the colors in natural or artificial light).
 It is not recommended that you bleach or iron glow-in-the-dark threads.

-They will glow for about 15 minutes after being exposed to light, and longer if in backlight (you can find blacklight bulbs at hardware stores like Home Depot and Lowes).
+Glow In The Dark Thread will glow for about 15 minutes after being exposed to light, and longer if in backlight (you can find blacklight bulbs at hardware stores).
 To reactivate, expose them to light again.

 Have some fun with glow-in-the-dark threads this time of year, or in any project.
 If you have any questions or want to share what you’ve made with them, post a comment here, or connect with me on Twitter (@Kreinikgirl).
 Here are a few additional resources to explore:

-• Kreinik glow-in-the-dark threads come in a variety of sizes, with Blending Filament, #4 Braid and #8 Braid being most popular for cross stitch.
-Look for color numbers that carry an “F” for “fluorescent” here.
+• Kreinik glow-in-the-dark thread comes in a variety of sizes, with Blending Filament, #4 Braid and #8 Braid being most popular for cross stitch.
+Look for color numbers that carry an “F” for “fluorescent”

-• For project ideas and photo inspiration, visit this glow-in-the-dark album on Flickr.
+• For project ideas and photo inspiration, visit my glow-in-the-dark album on Flickr.